James Chadwick: Manhattan Project

 Owing to the danger from aerial bombardment, the Chadwicks sent their twins to Canada as part of a government evacuation scheme.
 Chadwick was reluctant to move Tube Alloys there, believing that the United Kingdom was a better location for the isotope separation plant.
 The enormous scope of the effort became more apparent in 1942: even a pilot separation plant would cost over £1 million and strain Britain's resources, to say nothing of a full-scale plant, which was estimated to cost somewhere in the vicinity of £25 million.
 It would have to be built in America.
-At the same time that the British became convinced that a joint project was necessary, the progress of the American Manhattan Project was such that British cooperation seemed less essential, although the Americans were still eager to utilise Chadwick's talents.
+At the same time that the British became convinced that a joint project was necessary, the progress of the American Manhattan Project was such that British cooperation seemed less essential, although the Americans were still eager to use Chadwick's talents.

 The matter of cooperation had to be taken up at the highest level.
-In September 1943, the Prime Minister, Winston Churchill, and President Roosevelt negotiated the Quebec Agreement, which reinstated cooperation between Britain, the United States and Canada.
+In September 1943, Prime Minister Winston Churchill and President Roosevelt negotiated the Quebec Agreement, which reinstated cooperation between Britain, the United States, and Canada.
 Chadwick, Oliphant, Peierls and Simon were summoned to the United States by the director of Tube Alloys, Sir Wallace Akers, to work with the Manhattan Project.
 The Quebec Agreement established a new Combined Policy Committee to direct the joint project.
 The Americans disliked Akers, so Chadwick was appointed technical advisor to the Combined Policy Committee, and the head of the British Mission.

 Leaving Rotblat in charge in Liverpool, Chadwick began a tour of the Manhattan Project facilities in November 1943, except for the Hanford Site where plutonium was produced, which he was not allowed to see.
-He became the only man apart from Groves and his second in command to have access to all the American research and production facilities for the uranium bomb.
+He became the only man, apart from Groves and his second in command, to have access to all the American research and production facilities for the uranium bomb.
 Observing the work on the K-25 gaseous diffusion facility at Oak Ridge, Tennessee, Chadwick realised how wrong he had been about building the plant in wartime Britain.
 The enormous structure could never have been concealed from the Luftwaffe.
 In early 1944, he moved to Los Alamos, New Mexico, with his wife and their twins, who now spoke with Canadian accents.
 For security reasons, he was given the cover name of James Chaffee.